 The Illinois legislature, through the Religious Freedom and Marriage Fairness Act, has now legalized same-sex marriage.
 All same-sex marriages have the exact same rights, protections and privileges as any different-sex marriages in the state of Illinois.
-This major change and step forward in our state goes into effect June 1, 2014.
+This major change and step forward in our state went into effect June 1, 2014.

 Our law firm, Ronald L. Bell & Associates P.C., has always believed that all people have the right to marry.
 We have and continue to proudly serve and protect the legal rights of same-sex couples and their family throughout the Lake County and northern Illinois area.